 In the mid-1800s an unknown candy maker in Boston panned the delight–a process originating in the 16th century of rolling a nut, seed, sugar crystal or other food in layers of sugar for a smooth shell.
 In 1861, Boston candy-maker William Shrafft is believed to have sent the new treat to Union soldiers and encouraged others to do the same.

 The jelly bean won its most enduring acclaim around 1930, as an Easter candy.
-The reasons are not entirely clear – perhaps because Easter, as other spring-time rituals, is about rebirth, and the bean is an excellent symbol.
-Regardless, early 20th century candy makers were busy finding a market at religious events – the stripped candy cane (late 1800s) and the Christmas Ribbon (1925), to name a few.
+The reasons are not entirely clear – perhaps because Easter, like other spring-time rituals, is about rebirth, and the bean is an excellent symbol.
+Regardless, early 20th-century candy makers were busy finding a market at religious events – the striped candy cane (the late 1800s) and the Christmas Ribbon (1925), to name a few.